 Reviewed submissions on the project and coordinated the applicant’s case at the joint council hearing;

 Coordinated the lodging of an Environment Court appeal against a land-use consent decision;

 Investigated a revised marina layout which would reduce construction costs;

-Developed a programme for implementing all of the consent conditions and ensuring that engineers and contractors were aware of them;
+Developed a programme for implementing all of the consent conditions and ensuring that engineers and contractors were aware of them; and

-Obtained council approval for the construction ecological and water quality monitoring programme and oversaw its implementation.
+Obtained Council approval for the construction ecological and water quality monitoring programme and oversaw its implementation.

 4Sight are the trusted planning and environmental consultancy for a number of clients across New Zealand on a wide range of coastal development projects including ports, ferry landings, marinas, wharves and reclamations.
 This experience has given us deep insight into the inner-workings of local government – in particular how to navigate their clients through complex RMA and related environmental matters.

 We have a thorough understanding of the types of consents required for coastal projects and the different ways to ensure they're obtained quickly and cost-effectively.
 Our Principal Planner, Max Dunn, has successfully consented more than 8 marina developments himself and has also acted as an independent hearing commissioner of the Onehunga Foreshore reclamation in Auckland.
 Our Principal Ecologist Mark Poynter has been involved in eight marina developments.